firehydrant/terraform-provider-firehydrant-v2/scripts/Readme.md

 ```
 This will tell terraform to use your local build instead of downloading the latest published version

-Add a test.tf terraform config to the root directory for your chosen resource testing, Can be modeled after the corresponding entity file in docs>resources, which will be generated with `speakeasy run`.
+Add a test.tf terraform config to the root directory for your chosen resource testing.
+This can be modeled after the corresponding entity file in docs>resources, which will be generated with `speakeasy run`.

-add terraform.tfvars to directory root with:
+Add terraform.tfvars to directory root with:
 ```
 api_key = {staging apikey}
 ```

 Run `go build -o terraform-provider-firehydrant` so you have a local binary to use
-after that you can terraform init, plan, apply, destroy etc to test against staging
+After that you can terraform init, plan, apply, destroy etc to test against staging